Mineshafter61/Freshmore/2_Science for a Sustainable World/2_2_Chemical Bonds and Intermolecular Forces.md

 	- C=C: Order 2
 	- C≡C: Order 3
 - **Bond energy**: Energy required to overcome attraction between the nuclei and shared electrons
-- **Bond length** Distance between nuclei of the bonded atoms in the molecule
+- **Bond length**: Distance between nuclei of the bonded atoms in the molecule
 - A **higher bond order** results in a **shorter bond length** and **higher bond energy**
 - Going **down the group** results in a **longer bond length** and **lower bond energy**.
 ## Intermolecular Interaction